Ticenette/SDV-Mods/README.md

-# -CP-Cakes
+# STV CP Mods
-A revamp of the OG mod Cakes and Cream
+A revamp of the OG mods for 1.6